 Under $counts, the output shows the number of calls to the

-times!), as the simplex made its multidimensional contortions (we didn't
+as the simplex made its multidimensional contortions (we didn't have or

 need a gradient function).
 A $convergence